 6. Clear your credit card debts, try to reduce the use.
-The interest on credit card is one of main reasons that leads to lowering your savings.
+The interest on the credit card is one of the main reasons that lead to lowering your savings.

 7. Identify your risk tolerance level.
 Do not stretch yourself beyond your limit.

 Following the above steps will lead you to attain a clear understanding of what investment products you should choose.
 And therefore, select the investment products which is best suitable to your own goals, risk ability, and duration.